 Project 2 will be tearing out the rubber flooring.
 I have all the tools I need there.

 Project 3 may require an angle grinder as well.
 I’m going to take the interior metal paneling out and replace the wall insulation.
 I’ll replace the paneling in the short section near the front of the bus where it will be visible.
 I plan to cover the rest of the insulation with a light weight rolled plastic to lighten up the vehicle.
+Speaking of vehicle, checkout this awesome review of the best best foam cannon you can buy for your car and equipment cleaning.

 Let us talk about surgery, to be specific let us talk about plastic surgery.
 Meet some of our trusted Plastic Surgery Associates so we can address your concern regarding surgery process and how does it work.
 One of the is Galumbeck Plastic Surgery, learn more at www.md.com